yemikudaisi/Micro-GIS/README.md

-# Simple-GIS
+# GIS Lite
-A simple application showcasing the basics of GIS software development based on Mapnik and WxPython
+A lighweight GIS application based on Mapnik and WxPython

+the basics of GIS software development

  ## Features
  - Map tools toolbar